gridgentoo/GentooHadoop/README.md

 ## To Do
 * Review the ebuilds code to align with best practices
+* handle the product versions in installations directories
 * Add the ebuild to the gentoo overlay repository (https://wiki.gentoo.org/wiki/Project:Overlays)